OTRS/otrs/README.webserver.md

 Permission Setup
 ----------------

-You can either change the web server user (normally wwwrun or similar) to the OTRS user (otrs):
+You can either change the web server user (normally wwwrun or similar) to the OTRS user (otrs).
+This has the benefit of avoiding file permission problems because the web server process uses the same user id as the commandline tools of OTRS.
+If you have this option,

     User wwwrun

 should become

     User otrs

-Or, if you can't change the user and group of your web server (system-wide), because you have other applications running on this server, you can also work with group permissions.
-Please see [INSTALL.md](INSTALL.md) for details on the permission setup.
+Or, if you can't change the user and group of your web server (system-wide), because you have other applications running on this server, you can also work with group permissions in this case you can keep your default web server user.
+Later on in [INSTALL.md](INSTALL.md) you can find details on the permission setup.

 Restart the web server